eduraga/feeler/feelerSerial/README.md

 	//To stop
 	feelerS.stop();

-	//To set box2ledState, defines how many leds are lit. feelerS.setBox2LedState(ledStateInteger);
+	//To set box2ledState, defines how many led's are lit. feelerS.setBox2LedState(ledStateInteger);

 	//To send the values to the boxes.
 This needs to be done after everything. feelerS.sendValues();

+Debug

+	//debug mode activate, do this just after "feelerS = new feelerSerial(this);" feelerS.debug();
+	//set debug values, these are the values that are received from the arduino, this is run only when debug mode is activated feelerS.debugSet(1,200,300);